gridsum/IQD-divertor/README.md

  - Cloudera Manager( cdh>=5.7.2 )
  - Cloudera Impala( >=impala-2.5.0+cdh5.7.2 )

+**Important: Testing OK on CDH 5.7.2 and 5.12.1, other versions are not guaranteed to be available.**

 ## 2.2.
 Install
  - Clone source code and export environment variable.